PHPMailer/PHPMailer/README.md

 ## Class Features
 - Probably the world's most popular code for sending email from PHP!
-- Used by many open-source projects: WordPress, Drupal, 1CRM, SugarCRM, Yii, Joomla! and many more
+- Used by many open-source projects: WordPress, Drupal, 1CRM, SugarCRM, Yii, Joomla!, and many more
 - Integrated SMTP support - send without a local mail server
 - Send emails with multiple To, CC, BCC and Reply-to addresses
 - Multipart/alternative emails for mail clients that do not read HTML email
 - Add attachments, including inline
 - Support for UTF-8 content and 8bit, base64, binary, and quoted-printable encodings
-- SMTP authentication with LOGIN, PLAIN, CRAM-MD5 and XOAUTH2 mechanisms over SSL and SMTP+STARTTLS transports
+- SMTP authentication with LOGIN, PLAIN, CRAM-MD5, and XOAUTH2 mechanisms over SSL and SMTP+STARTTLS transports
 - Validates email addresses automatically
 - Protect against header injection attacks
 - Error messages in over 50 languages!